 UCTV has provided robust distribution platforms to video content created on and around the campuses and national labs ever since.
 With thousands of programs featuring faculty, researchers and guests, UCTV has been successfully connecting the university to the public through television distribution to over 4 million homes, a website that receives over 4 million hits a month, a YouTube Channel with over 210,000 subscribers and a video collection that attracts over 8 million hits a month.

 Through the generous support of UC OP during UCTV’s first decade of development and growth, UCTV built these media platforms and offered services to UC affiliates at little or no cost.
 But due to system-wide changes, the UC OP funding ended in 2012.
-UCTV is not a self-supporting entity.
+UCTV is now a self-supporting entity.

 < back to Program Contributors